-To taste it or try its hand at preparing it, next to the exhibition hall there is a hall for cooking the Borlengo, where cooking lessons are also organized.
+To taste it or try your hand at preparing it, next to the exhibition hall there is a hall for cooking the Borlengo, where cooking lessons are also organized.

-From the visit of these museums you can better understand the widespread wine and food heritage of the area, which reflects and testifies the extraordinary culinary richness of Emilia-Romagna.
+From the visit to these museums, you can better understand the widespread wine and food heritage of the area, which reflects and testifies the extraordinary culinary richness of Emilia-Romagna.

 As the museums are run by private individuals or voluntary associations, we suggest you to get in touch before the visit.